 Even today most tourists prefer to stay around Lataguri.
 There is a Nature Interpretation Centre at Lataguri which issues the ticket for day visitors inside the forest, known as forest safari.
 Cultural programs such as tribal dance etc. are organized at the centre in the evening.

 Where to Stay

-As for rest of Dooars, Bagdogra is the nearest Airport and NJP is the main railhead.
-Both the airport and the railhead is in Siliguri.
+As for the rest of Dooars, Bagdogra is the nearest Airport and NJP is the main railhead.
+Both the airport and the railhead are in Siliguri.
 From Siliguri to reach Lataguri you have to cross river Teesta.
 There are three bridges over Teesta offering three alternative routes to travel to Lataguri.